Talcum Powder Lawsuits

 Injuries Named in Talc Lawsuits

-Mesothelioma is the most common cancer named.
-It can affect the lining of the lungs and abdomen after inhaling asbestos fibers, but can also occur around the linings of other organs as well.
+Mesothelioma is one of the cancers named in these suits.
+It can affect the lining of the lungs and abdomen after inhaling asbestos fibers, but it can also occur around the linings of other organs.

 Asbestos also causes ovarian cancer.
 The three most common injuries named in talc lawsuits are: